tejas-sonavane21/Codebase-Architect/README.md

-# 🎨 BlackBook Builder - UML Diagram Generator (Codebase-Architect)

-**Automated Architectural Diagram Generator** powered by Google Gemini 2.5 Flash, PocketFlow, and PlantUML.

-BlackBook Builder - UML Diagram Generator is basically a Repo-to-UML Diagrams Generator.
-It automatically clones a repository, understands its codebase through **Context Distillation**, plans focused architectural diagrams, and drafts them in PlantUML.
-It uses a Map-Reduce approach to handle large codebases without hitting token limits or server errors.

-## ✨ Features

-- **🔍 Smart Analysis**: Scans project structure and intelligently selects source files.
-- **⚗️ Context Distillation**: Uses a Map-Reduce "Summarizer Node" to distill thousands of lines of code into a compact `codebase_knowledge.xml`.
-- **🧠 Intelligent Planning**: An "Architect" agent plans focused diagrams (Class, Sequence, Component) based on semantic understanding.
-- **📝 Automated Drafting**: Generates strict PlantUML code.
-- **🛡️ Self-Correction**: A "Critic" node validates syntax, complexity, and renders diagrams via Kroki.
-- **🚀 Scalable**: Handles large repositories by batching uploads and using distilled knowledge for drafting.
+# 🛡️ Codebase-Architect: Automated Whitebox Reconnaissance & Threat Modeling

+> **"Enumeration is 90% of the battle.
+Visualize the attack surface before you audit it."**

+**Codebase-Architect** is an automated **Whitebox Reconnaissance & Architecture Mapping utility** powered by **Google Gemini 2.5 Flash** and **PocketFlow**.
+It is designed to accelerate the "Mapping" phase of Source Code Reviews, Penetration Tests, and Threat Modeling sessions.

+By leveraging Large Language Models (LLMs) with a Map-Reduce architecture, Codebase-Architect ingests complex repositories, distills their logic, and generates strict architectural diagrams (PlantUML).
+This allows security researchers to instantly visualize data flows, trust boundaries, and component interactions without spending hours manually tracing code.

+---

+## 🚀 Mission: Why this tool?

+In complex **Whitebox Assessments** and **Secure Code Reviews**, auditors often struggle with "analysis paralysis" when facing large, unfamiliar codebases.
+Identifying logic vulnerabilities (Business Logic Errors, Race Conditions, Insecure Data Flows) requires a high-level mental model of the system.

+**Codebase-Architect** bridges the gap between raw code and architectural understanding, enabling pentesters to:
+* **Rapidly Onboard**: Instantly understand the architecture of legacy or complex targets.
+* **Visualize Attack Surfaces**: Map entry points, API routes, and untrusted data flows.
+* **Identify Design Flaws**: Focus on Architecture Analysis rather than just syntax errors.
+* **Automate Threat Modeling**: Generate DFDs (Data Flow Diagrams) to identify STRIDE threats.

+---

+## ⚡ Key Capabilities

+### 🔍 Automated Attack Surface Discovery
+Instead of blindly scanning files, the **Surveyor Node** intelligently scans the project structure to identify high-value targets (Controllers, API endpoints, Auth middleware) versus noise (assets, configs), ensuring the analysis focuses on the logical core.

+### ⚗️ Context Distillation (Map-Reduce)
+Large codebases break standard LLM context windows.
+Codebase-Architect employs a **Map-Reduce "Summarizer"** to process files in batches.
+It distills thousands of lines of code into a semantic `codebase_knowledge.xml`—essentially creating a "cliff notes" version of the target's logic for the auditing agent.

+### 🧠 Logic Flow & Sequence Mapping
+The **Architect Agent** doesn't just draw classes; it understands *behavior*.
+It drafts **Sequence Diagrams** to visualize how user input travels through the system (e.g., `User -> API -> Auth Middleware -> Database`), highlighting potential bottlenecks or insecure hand-offs.

+### 🛡️ Semantic Validation (The Critic)
+A dedicated **Critic Node** validates the generated diagrams not just for syntax, but for architectural accuracy, ensuring the output is a reliable reference for the security assessment.

+---

-## 🛠️ Architecture (PocketFlow)
+## 🛠️ Technical Architecture (PocketFlow DAG)

-The agent is built as a Directed Acyclic Graph (DAG) of nodes:
+The tool operates as a Directed Acyclic Graph (DAG) of specialized AI agents, mimicking a security team's workflow:

-1.  **Scout**: Clones repo, maps structure, collapses junk directories.
-2.  **Surveyor**: Uses LLM to identify key files for analysis.
+1.  **Scout (Recon)**: Clones the target repo and maps the directory tree, filtering out non-functional artifacts.
+2.  **Surveyor (Scope Definition)**: Analyzes the file tree to select the critical path for audit (e.g., identifying `routes/`, `models/`, `controllers/`).
-3.  **Uploader**: Uploads files to Gemini Files API (with efficient batching & cleanup).
+3.  **Uploader (Data Ingestion)**: Batches and uploads target source code to the Gemini Files API with rate-limit handling.
-4.  **Summarizer**: **(Core Innovation)**
-    - Processes files 2-at-a-time (Map-Reduce).
-    - Maintains full content for small files (<50 lines).
-    - Summarizes large files.
-    - Identifies cross-file relationships (Pass 2).
-    - Produces `codebase_knowledge.xml`.
+4.  **Summarizer (Knowledge Distillation)**:
+    * **Phase 1 (Map)**: Summarizes individual modules.
+    * **Phase 2 (Reduce)**: Identifies cross-module dependencies and data flows.
-5.  **Architect**: Plans diagrams using the distilled knowledge XML (preventing 500 errors).
+5.  **Architect (Threat Modeler)**: Plans specific diagrams (Component, Sequence, Data Flow) based on the distilled knowledge base.
-6.  **Human Handshake**: Interactive CLI for users to select diagrams.
+6.  **Human Handshake**: Interactive CLI for the auditor to select specific areas of interest.
-7.  **Drafter**: Generates PlantUML.
-8.  **Critic**: Validates & renders PNGs.
+7.  **Drafter (Visualization)**: Generates strict PlantUML code representing the target architecture.
+8.  **Critic (Quality Assurance)**: Validates the PlantUML syntax and renders the final visual assets via Kroki.

+---

 ## 🚀 Getting Started